onetwo360/360-viewer/README.md

 - in progress
   - move technical documentation into relevant parts of source
   - major rewrite - getting features from previous milestones to work
-  - unit testing, and continous integration with travis and testling
 - 0.1.0 - January/February 2014
+  - unit testing and continous integration with travis and testling
   - better decoupling of model, view and control
   - support for sending statistics/logging to server
   - automatic removal of tests and development code from production version (via uglify-js)